Privacy, data protection and copyright

 In addition, TRL Insight sometimes undertakes unpaid projects, which may involve similar processing of personal data.

-In addition to the above, the names and contact details of fellow associates may be used for the following:
+Besides the above purposes, the names and contact details of fellow associates may be used for the following:

 The personal data covered in this section will only be shared: